Malekitsu/Maw-Mod-MMMerge/README.md

 - Regeneration and Meditation will now be much stronger and work continuously instead of every 10 seconds
 - You can now reset your skill points at the Seer, Judge Gray, or Oracle.
   - Masteries (Expert/Master/GM) will automatically be grant once you get to the required skill level, if you had previously

+## Race Rework
+- Minotaurs can dual wield axes and 2h axes, at expert and master.
+- Humans have +1 Mastery on utility skills (meaning, for example, that if it was able to learn Expert, can learn Master)
+- Troll has +2 Mastery on regeneration skill
+- Most races have some baseline resistances
+### On top of that races have +3 to the following skill level
+- Humans: Armors and Shield
+- Dark Elf: Bow and Meditation
+- Minotaur: Axe
+- Elf/Dark elf: Bow and Meditation
+- Goblin: Sword, Mace and Dagger
+- Dwarf: Axe and Bodybuilding

 ## Class Rework
 - most underused classes have been balanced to have some uniqueness